 Chad and I have been on a mango kick lately, so I was immediately drawn to the Batido de Mango.
 It was easy to prepare with just a quick spin in the blender.
 I particularly enjoyed the added flavor of the sweetened condensed milk.
 Other fruit shake options include mamey and soursop.

 I am generally not a huge fan of steak, but have been trying recipes more since our freezer recently became filled with 1/4th of a cow.
 This one is definitely a new favorite.
 The steak is simply marinated with garlic and lime juice before quickly searing, then topping with lightly steamed onions.
-I had not actually prepared onions this way before and enjoy the texture it provides.
 Steaming gently keeps the crispness to the onions while removing the sharp bite.
 Peláez also includes a variation to transform this steak into a sandwich.

 I made the Chiviricos as a part of two recipes in one.
 When making the Empanaditas, I reserved the scraps of dough, fried them, then sprinkled with cinnamon sugar.
 It was a delicious way to pair the Empanaditas with a little sweet snack.
-Chad said they reminded him of how the cinnamon sugar strips at Taco Bell should be.
-I munched on these in between frying batches of the Empanaditas.
+I munched on these in between frying batches of the Empanaditas de Chorizo.

 The Pastelitos de Queso was the very first recipe in the book and the first one I added to my menu plan.
 I happened to have all the ingredients in my pantry.
-The only less common ingredient would be orange blossom water and I had it on hand from a previous recipe.
 Puff pastry squares are filled with a sweetened cream cheese mixture.
 The pastries are brushed with an egg wash and baked until golden.
 I did not close mine quite tight enough so a couple opened a little, but otherwise it was a nice addition to our weekend breakfast.
-They were a bit on the addictive side and I ate way more than I care to admit.

 Empanaditas de Chorizo (Chorizo Empanadas)